-Sanford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Sanford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sanford are a mix of both white- and blue-collar jobs.
 Overall, Sanford is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Sanford who work in office and administrative support (16.01%), sales jobs (14.15%), and food service (9.74%).

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Sanford is worth considering.

-The overall education level of Sanford is somewhat higher than in the average US city of 21.84%: 25.98% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Sanford who are college-educated is somewhat higher than the average US community of 21.84%: 25.98% of adults in Sanford have at least a bachelor's degree.

 The per capita income in Sanford in 2010 was $35,893, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $143,572 for a family of four.
 However, Sanford contains both very wealthy and poor people as well.